Welcome to the Department of Cancer Studies

 Undergraduate study is encompassed within the general Medical MB ChB degree, where students learn all aspects of clinical medicine with rotation through different specialities, whilst developing skills in patient care.

 The department is part of the University's Open Access publishing initiative.

-The department holds an Athena Swan bronze award.
+The department holds an Athena Swan silver award award.
 See here for more details.